Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Details of New Jersey Housing Market

-New Jersey is the fourth smallest state by size, but it boasts the 11th-largest population with 9.24 million residents.
+New Jersey is the fourth smallest state by size, but it boasts one of the highest the populations with about 9.3 million residents.
 These two factors combine to make it the most densely populated state in the country.
 Much of New Jersey’s population is grouped in the northeast counties of Bergen, Hudson, Passaic and Essex which are near New York City.
 Another large concentration of residents is located in Camden along the southwestern edge of the state, bordering Philadelphia.
 The largest cities in New Jersey are Newark, Jersey City, Elizabeth and Edison in the northeast, and Paterson in the north.

 While the state boasts a long coastline and reputation as a vacation destination, much of New Jersey’s beachfront property was damaged during Hurricane Sandy in 2012.
 While many affected towns have been rebuilt in the last five years, some areas have been completely abandoned due to sea-level rise.
 If you’re considering New Jersey for a vacation home or as a potential full-time resident, you’ll want to consider the increased hurricane risk and issues that correspond with higher water levels and subsequent erosion.